FreeshardBase/documentation/docs/user_guides/smart_home.md

 You only need to give it a name.
 A role contains a set of permissions and in order for the client to be able to do anything, we have to give it some permissions through that role.
-So on the tab *ACLs*, ass some permissions like seen in the screenshot.
+So on the tab *ACLs*, add some permissions like seen in the screenshot.

 ![Screenshot of Cedalo roles](smart_home_img/cedalo_roles.png)
 ![Screenshot of new role](smart_home_img/cedalo_new_role.png)